Antiocher/Orma-messenger/README.md

 ## What Orma is:

-Orma is a minimal, open-source desktop messenger for Windows.
+Orma is a minimal, open-source desktop messenger for Windows and linux.
 It’s built for people who value privacy, speed, and simplicity.

+- Сross-platform
 - No logs or analytics
 - No email or phone number required
 - End-to-end encryption by default
 - Fast and lightweight interface
 - TLS encryption powered by OpenSSL
 - p2p
 ---